 How should we spend our time together?

-We recommend that prayer is a necessary part of each meeting, and we encourage each of you to be reading scripture regularly, either as part of your time meeting together, or individually.
+We recommend that prayer is a necessary part of each meeting, and we encourage each of you to be reading scripture regularly, either as part of your time meeting together or individually.

 What is the extent of the Tuakana Support commitment?

-Who do I contact with the other questions I have?
+Who do I contact if I have other questions?